-'In dicat tors: - Number of places in all the reception centres (both permanent and for first arrivals): not available - Number of places in private accommodation: not available - Number of reception centres: not available - Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places? \square Yes \square No - What is, if available, the average length of stay of asylum seekers in the reception centres?
-One year. - Are unaccompanied children ever accommodated with adults in practice?
-Yes No
+Índica ators: - Number of places in all the reception centres (both permanent and for first arrivals): - - Type(s) of accommodation most frequently used in a regular procedure: □ Reception centre □ Hotel/hostel □ Emergency shelter □ private housing □ other (please explain) - Type(s) of accommodation most frequently used in an accelerated procedure : □ Reception centre □ Hotel/hostel □ Emergency shelter □ private housing □ other (please explain) - Number of places in private accommodation (provided by the State): 0 - Number of reception centres: 15 - Are there any problems of overcrowding in reception centres? ☐ Yes ☐ No - Are there instances of asylum seekers not having access to reception accommodation because of a shortage of places? ☐ Yes ☐ Yes but rarely ☒ No - What is, if available, the average length of stay of asylum seekers in the reception centres? a year - Ae yere unaccompanied children ever accommodated with adults in practice?
+Yes 🔲 No